ON THIS PAGE

 John's vision in Revelation chapter 17 centered around a woman called the "great harlot" who sat on many waters.
 She was richly dressed in purple and scarlet, bedecked with much jewelry and was sitting upon a scarlet-colored beast that had seven heads and ten horns.
 Her forehead was labeled "Babylon the great, the mother of harlots and of the abominations of the earth".
 Finally, she held a gold cup full of abominations, and was drunk with the blood of the saints and with the blood of the witnesses of Jesus (V. 1-6).
 Eventually, she was turned on and destroyed by the beast and his allies (V.16).

 The woman is identified as "the great city, which reigns over the kings of the earth".
-As we have seen the "great city" is probably symbolic for all the spiritual apostasy (harlotry) that has taken place over the centuries, beginning in Babylon and culminating in today's New Age, goddess worship, Islam etc. To say nothing of the apostasy in the church.
+As we have seen in an earlier chapter (SEE) the "great city" is probably symbolic for all the spiritual apostasy (harlotry) that has taken place over the centuries, beginning in Babylon and culminating in today's New Age, goddess worship, Islam etc. To say nothing of the apostasy in the church.
+See The Contemporary Church

 In verse 5, the harlot is called the "Mother of Harlots and of the Abominations of the Earth", which indicates that all spiritual apostasy stems from her.
 The "many waters" is defined in V. 15 as "peoples, and multitudes, and nations, and tongues", both of which quite clearly points to a global influence